derekxkwan/dxkSynthDefs/README.md

 - dxkSynthsMisc - various synthesizers (such as DTMF)
 - dxk TrigStr - triggered buffer stretching synthdefs (warp)
-- TooBigSynths - synths too big to send via UDP packet NOT MINE (mostly for archival/collection purposes)
+- TooBigSynths - synths too big to send via UDP packet

-- notMineSynths - curated synthdefs from around the web that aren't my work but involve various levels of tweaking by myself